 Vickie StollVickie is an East Coast transplant who came West to pursue a dream career with the United States Forest Service.
 Now retired, and still a firm believer in the Forest Service motto "Caring for the land and serving people," she believes getting outdoors is a wonderful way to share a love for nature and to serve the community.
 Events:

-Michele SwartoutMichele Swartout, has been a nature lover all her life, but birds are the most interesting to her.
-She birds everyday and currently surveys shorebirds for Point Blue, is the compiler for both Mineral and Red Bluff Christmas Bird Counts, participates in many more and is a California County Birder.
-Michele is an avid eBird user and is getting close to submitting a checklist everyday for six years straight.
-Tehama County is where she calls home and she knows the birds in her county very well.
+Michele SwartoutMichele Swartout, has been a nature lover all her life, but birds and birding are her passion and she birds every day.
+Michele is an avid eBird user and has submitted at least one checklist a day for nine years straight.
+She is a volunteer with the Winter Raptor Survey Project, the compiler for both Mineral and the Red Bluff Christmas Bird Counts, participates in many more and is a California County Birder.
+Tehama County is where she calls home, and she knows the birds and her county very well.
 Events:

 Chaye VailChaye Vail is an Environmental Scientist with California State Parks.
 She is excited to share her knowledge about the natural and cultural history of the Sutter Buttes and the role State Parks plays in preserving the beauty of this special region.
 Events:

-Bruce Webb, Swarovski Optik Field TechWhen Bruce Webb was a student at Chico State, he worked with Tim Manolis to write the "Annotated List of Birds of Butte County."
+Bruce WebbWhen Bruce Webb was a student at Chico State, he worked with Tim Manolis to write the "Annotated List of Birds of Butte County."
 Currently, he is California's Field Technician for Swarovski Optik.
 Events:

 Greg WeddigGreg Weddig has been recording and documenting natural soundscapes since 2003.
 He is a member of the Nature Sounds Society, a founding member of the Maryland Nature Recordists, and has taught field recording and editing classes.
 Greg is currently a volunteer recordist for Lassen Volcanic National Park.
 Events:

-West Coast FalconryLicensed by the U.S. Fish and Wildlife Service, West Coast Falconry is the premiere Northern California resource for a full range of hands-on Falconry classes and services.
+marian West Coast FalconryLicensed by the U.S. Fish and Wildlife Service, West Coast Falconry is the premiere Northern California resource for a full range of hands-on Falconry classes and services.
 Owner and Master Falconer, Kate Marden, invites you to join her and the staff at the West Coast Falconry Center to get a glimpse inside this incredible and ancient hunting tradition.
 Our classes and experiences are for falconers and non-falconers alike where you can actually work hands-on with our birds of prey.
 Our birds of prey have been featured in videos and on shows such as Mythbusters, Showdown of the Unbeatables for Nat Geo, KQED, Wreakreation Nation on the Discovery Channel, Unchained Reaction, Mancations on the Travel Channel, and Methods of Take.
 Events:

 Karen WhiteKaren White has always felt a kinship with wildlife and the outdoors.
 She has been a backyard birder since childhood, moved to Chico in 1980, and after retirement has taken up photography to further enjoy birds and their behavior.
 She enjoys visiting the many refuges and birding hotspots in our area.
 Events: